1993 Dallas Cowboys season: Season summary

 The Cowboys' journey towards Super Bowl XXVIII proved more difficult than the previous season.
 Running back Emmitt Smith held out the first two regular season games over a contract dispute.
 Dallas lost lose both games to the Washington Redskins and Buffalo Bills starting the season at 0–2.
 The team acquired veteran quarterback Bernie Kosar (who had played for Johnson while at Miami) after his release from the Cleveland Browns as insurance for starting quarterback Troy Aikman, who suffered a severe concussion in the NFC Championship game versus San Francisco, and backup Steve Beuerlein signed with the Phoenix Cardinals.

 In arguably his finest game as a professional, Emmitt Smith suffered a second degree separated shoulder in the regular season finale versus their NFC East division rival New York Giants, with the winner clinching home-field advantage throughout the playoffs.
 Smith willed himself through excruciating pain and carried the Cowboys to an overtime win.
-Dallas finished with an NFC-best 12–4 record and home-field advantage throughout the playoffs.
+Dallas finished with an NFC-best 12–4 record and for the first time in 16 years, home-field advantage throughout the playoffs.
 Smith was later named the NFL MVP and with 1,486 rushing yards and nine touchdowns, also earned his third NFL rushing title.
 Smith would also later be voted Super Bowl MVP, giving him the honor of being the only player to win all three awards in the same season.
 Another outstanding Smith performance came against the Eagles, where he rushed for a career-high 237 yards.

 The season was also notable for the Leon Lett "blunder" in the annual Thanksgiving Day game.
-With Texas Stadium unusually covered with snow and ice, Dallas led the Dolphins 14–13 with seconds remaining as the Dolphins' Pete Stoyanovich attempted a long field goal.
+With Texas Stadium unusually covered with snow and ice, Dallas led the Dolphins 14–13 with seconds remaining as the Dolphins' Pete Stoyanovich attempted a field goal.
 The Cowboys' Jimmie Jones blocked the field goal, apparently ending the game.
 However, with the blocked ball rolling around at the Dallas 10, Lett attempted to fall on it and slipped, kicking the ball and making it "live" again.
 Miami's Jeff Dellenbach recovered and Stoyanovich made the most of his shorter second chance, giving the Dolphins a most improbable 16–14 win.

 Aikman finished the regular season completing 271 out of 392 passes for 3,100 yards, 15 touchdowns, and 6 interceptions.
 Wide receiver Michael Irvin once again led the team with 88 catches for 1,330 yards and seven touchdowns.
 Wide receiver Alvin Harper had 36 catches for 777 yards and five touchdowns, and tight end Jay Novacek had 44 receptions for 445 yards and a touchdown.
 The offensive line consisted of Pro Bowlers Mark Stepnoski, Erik Williams, and Nate Newton.
 The defense was anchored by Pro Bowlers such as Russell Maryland, Ken Norton Jr., and Thomas Everett.